giorgiodg/giorgiodg.it/src/content/blog/cloud-resume-challenge-aws-foundation/index.md

 title: "My journey into the Cloud Resume Challenge: building the Foundation on AWS"
 description: "This is the first post in a series about the Cloud Resume Challenge.
 Learn how to complete the initial steps using AWS, Astro, S3, and CloudFront to build and host your cloud personal website."
 date: "Oct 10 2025"
-tags: ["AWS", "cloud", "cloud resume challenge"]
+tags: ["AWS", "cloud", "cloud resume challenge", "DevOps"]
 draft: false
 ---